-All video and audio files uploaded to Kaltura My Media within Canvas or DU MediaSpace will have an auto-generated closed caption file.
-As the video owner or editor, you can edit the auto-generated closed captions to improve accuracy.
-Captions should be 95% accurate to meet ADA accessibility standards.
+All video and audio files uploaded to Kaltura My Media within Canvas or DU MediaSpace will have an Auto Speech Recognition (ASR) closed caption file.
+The video owner or editor can edit the closed captions to improve accuracy.
+Captions should be close to 99% accuracy.
 This article describes how to edit captions.
-Auto-generator captions can take 10-60 minutes to be produced depending on the duration of your video or audio file.
+ASR captions can take double the time of your video or audio file to be produced.
 The screenshots below illustrate how to edit captions in My Media within Canvas and the process is very similar within DU MediaSpace.

 Page Quick Links: